 The \emph{path} in graph is any sequence of vertices $x_1,x_2,\dots,x_n$ such that

-The graph is called \emph{connected} if there exist a path between any two of its vertices.
-The graph is called \emph{finite} if its set of vertices is finite ($\#V<\infty$).
+A graph is called \emph{connected} if there exist a path between any two of its vertices.
+A graph is called \emph{finite} if its set of vertices is finite ($\#V<\infty$).
 In this note we consider exclusively finite connected graphs.